 - Save a compressed file makes memoQ save a zipped file with the MQXLZ extension.
 If you include the skeleton or the version history, memoQ will always save a zipped file.

 memoQ can save a Rich Text (RTF) file that contains the bilingual document in a table.
 This is called the Two-column RTF format.

 You can send the exported file to someone who doesn't have a translation tool.
 They edit it in Word, and send the edited file back to you.
 You can import this file into the same project in memoQ: memoQ updates the document in the project.

-To save a table RTF file:
+To save a two-column Rich text file: